JerenRaquel/Pumpkin-Chad-Source-Code/README.md

 This is a refined version of a game that was created during a game jam.
 The original version should be v1.0.

 Contributions:
--All code was done by me
+- All code was done by Jeren
--Sprite and cut scene art done by Rashid and Jaleeya -Background and menu art done by Cameron
+- Sprite and cut scene art done by Rashid and Jaleeya
+- Background and menu art done by Cameron

 Current version v1.1